ChrisPachulski/my_site/content/blog/At-Home-Media.md

 ## 5) TubeArchivist + YouTube

 **Why a YouTube section exists.** I keep a dedicated YouTube lane for long‑form, non‑studio content that does not fit traditional movie/TV pipelines.
 Treating channels as TV shows yields a cleaner Plex dashboard and predictable episode ordering.
+Have to make sure we have Ms Rachel and The Wiggles on hand **at all times** or the little one will lose their mind.

 **TubeArchivist setup (minimal).**